mingfang/terraform-provider-k8s/site/DEPRECATED/k8s_apps_v1beta1_deployment/README.md

 ######  TypeString

-Specify whether the Secret or it's key must be defined
+Specify whether the Secret or its key must be defined
 ## env_from

 List of sources to populate environment variables in the container.
 The keys defined within a source must be a C_IDENTIFIER.
 All invalid keys will be reported as an event when the container is starting.
 When a key exists in multiple sources, the value associated with the last source will take precedence.
 Values defined by an Env with a duplicate key will take precedence.
 Cannot be updated.